h2oai/tutorials/DriverlessAI/Test-Drive/test-drive.md

 ## Logout

 1\.
-To log out, click on the box on the top-right corner of the page and select logout.
+To logout, click on the box on the top-right corner of the page and select logout.

 ![test-drive-logout](assets/test-drive-logout.jpg)